michiruf/laravel-http-automock/README.md

   * http path
   * more easy hash resolver (however this is possible)
 * FEATURE: Use Macroable in automock
+* TODO: Possibility to provide a closure to renew, ... and other config functions
+* TODO: Option to disable putting mocks in directories that are test-dependent

 ## Troubleshooting